-Smoking has a range of effects on teeth and gums in several ways.
-Your dentist can quickly identify these impacts.
+Smoking has a range of effects on teeth and gums, and your dentist can easily identify these impacts.
 So yes, your dentist will know if you smoke.
-Telltale signs include yellow teeth, plaque, receding gums, and more.
+Common signs include yellow teeth, plaque, receding gums, and more.
 Smokers may worry that their dentists can tell that they smoke from their teeth.

 If you're a medical marijuana patient in Texas, you may wonder if your dentist can tell you smoke marijuana.
 And dentists know that, says Shawn Adibi, DDS, associate professor in the department of general medicine and dental public health at the University of Texas at Houston.
 There's no reason to lie to your dentist about your smoking habits or any other relevant information, as they will only use those details to provide you with better, more personalized care.